 First proper job time.
 A 16 year old me, fresh out of secondary school and onto a YTS scheme (remember them?) at a printers.
 Not really what I’d envisaged, but it was half a shot at some proper money, allowing me to move up a rung on the musical ladder: going to gigs and just going out in general.
 It did, however, set me on the path that would shape the rest of my working life (apart from job #4 below).

 Extra cash time.
 Standing (or occasionally sitting) at the till in the music section of a high street store for a short stint of Christmas temp work.
 A spiritual home?
 Hmmm… I don’t think so.
-It was in the throes of Britpop, so at least there was some half decent music filtering through the system on occasion.
-However, over changing (in error I hasten to add) and blindly accepting every gift voucher under the sun eventually led to the contracted temp job coming to an end.
+It was in the throes of Britpop, so at least there was some half decent music filtering through the system.
+However, over changing (in error) and blindly accepting every gift voucher under the sun eventually led to the contracted temp job coming to an end.
 Low point?
 A 40-something customer cheerfully telling this, then 24 year old, “I used to have a haircut like that!” as he pointed to my best Keith Richards/Paul Weller self-made thatch.
 A new low…

 Before the days when the term ‘graphic designer’ took over, a Mac artworker took care of business.
-Using ‘page layout software’, I created everything from business cards to full colour brochures and point of sale.
-The happy days of Mac OS 7, QuarkXpress 3.3, Photoshop 4, massive scanners and even bigger monitors.
+Using ‘page layout software’, I created everything from business cards to full colour brochures.
+The happy days of Mac OS 7, QuarkXpress 3.3, Photoshop 4, massive scanners, and even bigger monitors.
 When 32Mb (that’s MEGAbytes) of RAM was considered ‘high end’ and SCSI cables thwarted our every daisy chain of peripheral connections.
 All good on this job as it was the first step in teaching me everything I know.

 Self-employed- Design & Print Business

-Yes, my previous role segued unsuspectingly into this one, as my then boss decided he wanted to sell up and gave me first refusal on buying him out.
+Yes, my previous role segued unsuspectingly into this one.
+My then boss decided he wanted to sell up and gave me first refusal on buying him out.
 Well, what can a poor boy do?
 I took over with aplomb.
-The Mac’s got smaller (relatively), the monitors got thinner (just about), more RAM was required and software got that bit better.
-However, with the advent of newfangled ‘dotcom’ businesses setting up and taking print online at ridiculously low costs, it was time to get a proper job…
+The Macs got smaller (relatively), the monitors got thinner (just about), more RAM was required and software got that bit better.
+However, with the advent of ‘dotcom’ businesses setting up and taking print online at ridiculously low costs, it was time to get a proper job…

 Graphic Designer & Beyond

-10 years with the same company that saw me span the worlds of graphic design, social media and middle management.
-‘Mac Artworker’ segued into a name change of ‘Graphic Designer’ and—as the team grew—the chance to bring onboard a second Graphic Designer.
+10 years in a marketing team with the same company saw me span the worlds of graphic design, social media and middle management.
+‘Mac Artworker’ led to a name change of ‘Graphic Designer’ and – as the team grew – the chance to bring onboard a second Graphic Designer.
 This, ultimately, led me to the dangling carrot of Assistant Manager.
 I was given more of an ‘overview’ role, taking in all aspects of marketing and learning a whole lot along the way.
 Interior design & photography, web & digital marketing, social media and, of course, content and copywriting: blogs, web copy, brochure copy, editorial, sales emails and letters.